 - Getting in or out of bed or a chair

-While seniors with limited mobility may not need around-the-clock assistance, having access to staff at an assisted living facility as needed can significantly enhance their quality of life.
+While seniors with limited mobility may not need around-the-clock assistance, having access to staff at an assisted living community as needed can significantly enhance their quality of life.

 What Is Memory Care?